jkitaok/lmms-eval/README.md

 # WorldQA Evaluation

 The evluation of WorldQA is based on the lmms-eval.
+The dataset of WorldQA will be downloaded automatically through running the evaluation scripts.
+If you want to view the data, please refer to [WorldQA](https://huggingface.co/datasets/lmms-lab/worldqa)

 ## Install
 1. Install `lmms-eval` as follows